 On Sep.
 14, 1991, the Tampa Recruiting Battalion was activated in a ceremony at the Marriott Westshore Hotel.
 LTC Frankie L. Moman accepted the command of the new battalion from 2d Brigade Commander COL Robert Enyeart.
 The new Tampa Recruiting Battalion drew from portions of the Jacksonville and Miami Battalions and originally consisted of four companies, the Sarasota Company, the Orlando Company, the Tampa Company and the St. Petersburg Company.
 In October 1995, the Tampa Recruiting Battalion added a fifth recruiting company, the Lakeland Company and in March 2008, the Tampa Recruiting Battalion gained a sixth recruiting company, the Daytona Company.
 WHEN DID WE LOSE DAYTONA.

 The Tampa Recruiting Battalion Headquarters has been located at 3350 Buschwood Park Drive, Tampa, since its activation.

-Throughout its proud history, the recruiters of the U.S. Army Recruiting Battalion Tampa have been successful in providing the quality young men and women for our Army.
+Throughout its proud history, the Recruiting NCOs of the United States Army Recruiting Battalion- Tampa have been successful in providing the quality young men and women for our Army.